tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Final.md

 I can feel the subtle change in the curve of her body.
 There, beneath my hands, almost imperceptible but undeniably present, is the faint swell of her abdomen – the earliest hint of the new life we've created together.

 Reine turns within my embrace, her eyes meeting mine.
-There's so much in those eyes – pain, love, fear, and a fierce determination.
+There's so much in those eyes.
 The same eyes that looked into the abyss and didn't falter.
-The same eyes that now look at me with an intimacy that transcends words.

 The warm water washes over us, mingling with the tears that flow freely from Reine's eyes.
 Her body, pressed against mine, trembles with the weight of all we've endured.

 The water courses down our bodies, tracing the lines of our cuts and bruises, the physical reminders of the harrowing ordeal we've just survived.
 I feel the roughness of her skin where it's been grazed, the tender spots where bruises are forming.
-My own injuries, a patchwork of pain and resilience, resonate with hers.
-We are a tapestry of survival, each wound a story, each scar a testament.
+My own injuries, a patchwork of pain resonate with hers.

 In this intimate space, the steam wraps around us like a cocoon, creating a world where only we exist.

 As we stand there, holding each other, the gravity of our situation becomes unavoidably clear.
 The life we lead, fraught with danger and uncertainty, is not conducive for raising a child.
 There's a new life growing, utterly reliant on our choices and actions.

-The thought of bringing a child into this world, our world, is both exhilarating and terrifying.
-The risks we routinely take, the shadow of death that follows us - these are not things we can easily set aside.
-The responsibility of parenthood, especially in our line of work, is a heavy mantle to bear.
+The thought of bringing a child into this world, our world, is terrifying.
+The risks we routinely take, the shadow of death that follows us, isn't something a child should grow up in.
+They shouldn't have to wonder each night whether mom and dad are coming home alive.

 Reine's voice, barely above a whisper, breaks the silence.
-"We can't keep doing this, Ash," she says, her words carrying a weight of unspoken fears and hopes.
+"We can't keep doing this, Ash," she says.
 "We can't keep risking our lives, not when it's no longer just about us."

 I nod, feeling the truth of her words resonate deep within me.
 "I know," I reply, my voice thick with emotion.
 "I've been thinking the same thing.
 We've been lucky so far, but luck runs out."